Home /Search

 Determines the location of Coal Titles within the Province of British Columbia.
 It is established under the authority of the Petroleum and Natural Gas Grid Regulation.
 It is defined by a set of UTM coordinates which approximate NAD 27 latitude and longitude positions.
 Units are the finest level of the Coal Grid.
 They are defined by UTM coordinates for their corners and the mid points of the four sides.
 A unit is the base building block for creating the Coal Grid.
 In a block there are 100 units, 10 rows by 10 columns, and numbered consecutively, starting in the southeast corner.
 The units are numbered 1 to 10, 11 - 20 etc. always reading from right to left.
 E.G. 082E05D007

-This service shows the percentage of the population who reported an Aboriginal identity by census subdivision.
+This service shows the percentage of the population who reported an Aboriginal identity by census division.
 The data is from the Census Profile, Statistics Canada Catalogue no. 98-316-X2016001.Aboriginal identity refers to whether the person identified with the Aboriginal peoples of Canada.
 This includes those who are First Nations (North American Indian), Métis or Inuk (Inuit) and/or those who are Registered or Treaty Indians (that is, registered under the Indian Act of Canada) and/or those who have membership in a First Nation or Indian band.
-Aboriginal peoples of Canada are defined in the Constitution Act, 1982, section 35 (2) as including the Indian, Inuit and Métis peoples of Canada.Users should be aware that the estimates associated with this variable are more affected than most by the incomplete enumeration of certain Indian reserves and Indian settlements in the 2016 Census of Population.For additional information refer to the 2016 Census Dictionary for 'Aboriginal identity'.To have a cartographic representation of the ecumene with this socio-economic indicator, it is recommended to add as the first layer, the “NRCan - 2016 population ecumene by census subdivision” web service, accessible in the data resources section below.
+Aboriginal peoples of Canada are defined in the Constitution Act, 1982, section 35 (2) as including the Indian, Inuit and Métis peoples of Canada.Users should be aware that the estimates associated with this variable are more affected than most by the incomplete enumeration of certain Indian reserves and Indian settlements in the 2016 Census of Population.For additional information refer to the 2016 Census Dictionary for 'Aboriginal identity'.To have a cartographic representation of the ecumene with this socio-economic indicator, it is recommended to add as the first layer, the “NRCan - 2016 population ecumene by census division” web service, accessible in the data resources section below.

 Natural Resource (NR) Areas